Taking the TOEFL® in India

 What is the average TOEFL iBT score in India?

 The average overall TOEFL score in India is pretty high compared to many other countries in the world.
 The average TOEFL score in India is 91 out of 120.
-The average score of each section is as following:
+The average score of each section is as follows:

 - Reading = 22